 A darker caramel brown is a gorgeous accent to add to your medium-length hair.
-Your dark brown hair will look fuller and dimensional with these lived-in caramel tones.
-Discuss with your colorist what the best coloring option for your hair type is, and don’t forget to ask about what products you need to take home to maintain your color.
+With these lived-in caramel tones, your dark brown hair will look fuller and more dimensional.
+Discuss with your colorist the best coloring option for your hair type, and remember to ask what products you need to take home to maintain your color.

-The deep cocoa brown on short bobbed hair is a shade that will complement your skin tone if it’s on the warmer side.
+The deep cocoa brown on short bobbed hair is a shade that will complement your skin tone if it’s warmer.
 This is because this color has a slight red hue in it.
-If you suit cool browns then you have to choose an ashy shade-frosty or even iridescent brown.
+If you suit cool browns, you must choose an ashy shade-frosty or even iridescent brown.

 Dark chocolate hair paired with soft waves is rich and classy looking.
 Ask your stylist for advice on which dark chocolate brown color would suit you.
 Your friends will have hair envy with this gorgeous color and length!

 Get a wavy brunette balayage on your dark brown hair to complement your skin color.
 Ask your hairdresser to balayage some pieces out and bring them down with a toner.
-When it comes to lightening dark brown hair, you might end up with copper or even a red undercoat.
+When lightening dark brown hair, you might end up with copper or even a red undercoat.
 And those can become difficult to cancel out.
-Be prepared to invest a bit more money in suitable hair cosmetics, like Brown Lights by Redken.
+Be prepared to invest more money in suitable hair cosmetics, like Brown Lights by Redken.

 You’ll be a knockout with this gorgeous brown balayage highlighting your waves.
-Adding warm or even cool tones to dark brown hair will turn your tresses glossy and luxurious, while the balayage adds much-needed dimension.
+Adding warm or cool tones to dark brown hair will make your tresses glossy and luxurious, while the balayage adds much-needed dimension.
 For bigger, bouncier waves, use a curling iron.
-Be prepared to refresh your cut and color every couple of months – it will keep your style looking on point.
+Be prepared to refresh your cut and color every few months – it will keep your style on point.

 Look so gorgeous with extra long dark brown hair.
 Adding warm tones to your dark brown hair is one of the best ways to make your hair look luxurious and shiny.
-If you wear your hair straight or curly make sure you have long layers to give your locks more lift and body.
+If you wear your hair straight or curly, have long layers to give your locks more lift and body.
 Without layers, your style will fall flat.

 If you have dark hair, perfectly pair it with light auburn brown highlights.
 Talk to your stylist about adding auburn to your dark locks.
 The tone works wonders with the natural undertones of your dark hair.
 This color looks great on short or long hair and adds even more richness to the true brunette beauty.

 Rich brown waves will give your hair depth and dimension.
 It will help if you have naturally dark hair, but you can also color your hair darker if not.
-Just make sure you are prepared for the upkeep it takes if you do have lighter hair once your roots grow in.
-One of the best techniques to use to create a dimensional hair color is a balayage, a free-hand painting technique, where you can decide what strands of hair come up higher or lower when applying the bottom color.
-This hair color will more than likely require lightening prior to applying this rich warm brown color on the ends to give it that enhanced richness.
+Just ensure you are prepared for the upkeep it takes if you have lighter hair once your roots grow in.
+One of the best techniques to create a dimensional hair color is a balayage, a free-hand painting technique, where you can decide what strands of hair come up higher or lower when applying the bottom color.
+This hair color will likely require lightening before applying this rich, warm brown color on the ends to enhance its richness.

 If you want a simple dark brown hair dye job to give your brunette hair a twist, this espresso-colored hair is for you.
 These lighter pieces are a great way to showcase your textured medium-length hair.

-Consider a dark brown hair with auburn highlights next time you visit your hair salon.
-If you have naturally black or very dark brown hair, these auburn highlights will really pop against your natural color.
-Ask your hairstylist to bring up the auburn highlights closer to your root just around your face for an even bigger pop.
-If you do have naturally dark hair, and you don’t have to color your roots dark, this will be a seamless grow-out in which your hair would blend beautifully as it grows out instead of creating a line of demarcation.
+Consider dark brown hair with auburn highlights next time you visit your hair salon.
+If you have naturally black or dark brown hair, these auburn highlights will pop against your natural color.
+Ask your hairstylist to bring up the auburn highlights closer to your root, just around your face, for an even bigger pop.
+If you do have naturally dark hair, and you don’t have to color your roots dark, this will be a seamless grow-out in which your hair will blend beautifully as it grows out instead of creating a line of demarcation.